theoneandonlyalfre2/From-the-Dark/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](https://creativecommons.org/licenses/by/4.0/) file for details.

 ## Acknowledgments